FlaxEngine/FlaxDocs/manual/graphics/index.md

 * DirectX 11 (with DirectX 10/10.1 fallback)
 * DirectX 12
 * Vulkan
+* Null
+* Platform native (eg. on PS4)

 > [!TIP]
-> To check on which rendering backend game is running use [GPUDevice.RendererType](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_GPUDevice_RendererType).
-You can also use [GPUDevice.ShaderProfile](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_Rendering_GPUDevice_ShaderProfile) to check the shaders format that is being used by the rendering backend.
+> To check on which rendering backend game is running use [GPUDevice.Instance.RendererType](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_Rendering_GPUDevice_RendererType).
+You can also use [GPUDevice.Instance.ShaderProfile](https://docs.flaxengine.com/api/FlaxEngine.GPUDevice.html#FlaxEngine_Rendering_GPUDevice_ShaderProfile) to check the shaders format that is being used by the rendering backend.

 ## In this section